Peperone di Senise vs Calabrian: Sweet vs Hot

 Calabrian Chili brings fruity and smoky notes alongside its heat.
 There is a brightness to it - almost tomato-adjacent when fresh - that shifts into something darker and more complex once dried or packed in oil.
 The smokiness is not as pronounced as, say, a chipotle, but it is present and it shapes how the pepper integrates into sauces and pasta dishes.

-The culinary implications are significant.
+The cooking implications are significant.
 Senise is essentially a flavor-delivery vehicle: all aroma, sweetness, and color with no thermal interference.
 Calabrian Chili is a flavor-plus-heat package where you are always negotiating both dimensions simultaneously.
 A dish built around Senise powder can feature the pepper prominently without alienating heat-sensitive diners.
 A dish built around Calabrian Chili will always carry its signature warmth, no matter how it is prepared.

 Aroma-wise, dried Senise has a sweet, slightly grassy fragrance.
 Calabrian Chili in oil has a pungent, fruity sharpness that hits immediately when you open the jar.
 Both are distinctive - just pointing in completely different directions.